 If you have an ongoing condensation problem, there is the possibility of window damage occurring if it continues.
 Excess moisture can damage a window frame, as well as cause paint to peel from the sash.

-If your condensation issues are, in fact, caused by failing windows, then contact Renewal by Andersen of Northeast PA at (610) 849-2800 or via our online form to find out more about our quality replacement windows.
-We can tell you more about common causes of window condensation and help you find beautiful, energy-efficient replacement windows that will complement your home and help lower your energy bills.
+If it has been determined that your condensation issues are, in fact, caused by failing windows, we invite you to contact Renewal by Andersen of Northeast PA at 610-798-1708 or contact us online to find out more about our replacement windows.
+We’ll help you choose beautiful, energy-efficient windows that will complement your home and help lower your energy bills.
+We can also help you learn more about humidity levels in the home and the common causes of window condensation.